Trial of Benjamin Netanyahu: Case 1270

 Case 1270 related to a suspicion that Netanyahu's former media advisor offered District Court president Hila Gerstel an appointment to the vacated Attorney General of Israel, in exchange for closing a case against Netanyahu's wife, an offer Gerstel refused.
 The case has been compared to the "Bar-On Hebron affair" in 1997, during Netanyahu's first term, involving the appointment of Roni Bar-On to attorney general.
 In January 2019, the case was closed for lack of evidence.

 Case 3000

 During the investigative phase, Netanyahu was dropped as a direct suspect in the case in which three Dolphin-class submarines and four Sa'ar 6-class corvette were purchased from the German company ThyssenKrupp by Israel.
 The suspicion in this case refers to swaying the deal in ThyssenKrup's favor for the personal gain of several of the people involved.
 Netanyahu's cousin and personal lawyer David Shimron, who represented the German company in Israel, is one of the main suspects.

+A state commission that was formed to investigate the case, chaired by Asher Grunis, will hold hearings from November 2026 until December.